Jzbonner/RESTFul-WebApp/react-backend/README.md

 ![diagram](https://cdn-images-1.medium.com/max/1200/1*EKW3XazCN98jcVrlEP3H8g.png)

 #### Foundational Concepts
 > This workspace covers the foundational elements of routes, views, and dependency packages in terms of working with the Express.js Engine and the React.js framework.
-This should provide the general gist of setting up web applications from conception to deployment.
-Information about deployment via Heroku soon come.
+This should provide the general gist of setting up web applications from conception to deployment (via Heroku).